18016406/AMLS_21-22_SN18016406/README.md

 ***How to use:***

-Image dataset for training models should be located in a folder named *'image'*.
-The corresponding appended labels CSV file for training is located in the root folder of the program (same folder as main.py).
+Image dataset for training models should be located in a folder named *'image'* (image.rar parts, extract all into the folder).
+The corresponding appended labels CSV file (*'labelapp.csv'*) for training is located in the root folder of the program (same folder as main.py).
+Testing dataset to check for overfitting images given in testimage.rar file, extract to a folder named *'testimage'* just like with training image.
+The corresponding labels file is given as *'testlabel.csv'*

 Run program with main.py.
 Code run time: 13 minutes with Intel core i7-10750H when not performing hyper-parameter optimizing